Mythosaur Challenges

 Send what level you completed (Novice, Journeyman, or Expert) with photos of your plants to mythosaur@verdikacorps.com and remember to include your Verd’ika Mandalorian Name for credit.

-February: Knowledge of the CRL Eras and Styles
+February: CRLs Eras and Styles

-February: Knowledge of the CRL Eras and Styles
+February: CRLs Eras and Styles

 Following detailed orders is an important skill for a Mandalorian.
 There are times that we might get instructions from a client hiring us, or a member of the clan, or even The Mandalore may need to be able to give us detailed instructions.
 They need to be able to count on us being able to understand them.